-Beginning in 1920, the Vespers concert added an alumnae-friendly New York City venue: St. Bartholomew’s Church.
-When a Boston venue, Old South Church, debuted in 1996, the location of the alumnae concert began to alternate each year between the two cities.
+Beginning in 1920, the Vespers concert added an alum-friendly New York City venue: St. Bartholomew’s Church.
+When a Boston venue, Old South Church, debuted in 1996, the location of the alum concert began to alternate each year between the two cities.

 Vespers wouldn’t be Vespers without audience participation in the form of carol singing, which concludes the event.